Tastes of Lizzy T participates in affiliate advertising programs. We may earn a commission when you make a purchase through links on our site.

 Sometimes you just need recipes that contain wine in them to give it a subtle yet robust taste.
 We love to use a good cooking wine in our Spanish albondigas (meatball) soup and our Italian chicken skillet dinner.

 Once only found in high quality Italian restaurants, chicken Marsala is an Italian-American pan-fried thin and boneless chicken dish.
 It simply has sliced mushrooms and a robust Marsala and Sherry wine sauce that is infused with cream, butter, herbs, and spices.

 Chicken Marsala is a whole food recipe with 27 grams of protein!
 I have to say, chicken Marsala is higher in carbs and calories.
-Chicken Marsala in general is a healthy high protein dish that can be consumed in a healthier manner by serving with zoodles or whole grain pasta.
+Chicken Marsala in general is a healthy high protein dish that can be consumed in a healthier manner by serving with zoodles or whole grain rice or pasta.
 You can also choose to use less sauce when serving to save on calories.
 If you’re counting calories, plan for a leaner breakfast and lunch to splurge on chicken Marsala for dinner.

 For this chicken Marsala recipe, we are using flour which would not make it gluten-free.
 You can swap it out with a gluten-free flour or use cornstarch as a substitute for a gluten free chicken Marsala.

 Also, if you decide to leave out the flour and cornstarch, you will have a keto chicken Marsala recipe, be sure to serve it with zoodles to keep it keto and gluten-free.
 Or if you’re okay with carbs, serve it over white rice or gluten-free pasta for the whole chicken Marsala experience.

 To make our chicken Marsala recipe you need thin sliced chicken breast.
 You can choose to buy thicker breasts, slice them horizontally and go old school with pounding it until it’s about only ½ an inch thick.